-You need the info on this page even if your job doesn't look like this chair!
+You need the info on this page even if your job doesn't look like exactly like this chair!
 Furniture is like people-more alike than different.

 There are many different styles of furniture so we'll try to give you the information you need to figure out the upholstery job you're working on.
 We go into spring retying and sofas and chairs with loose cushions in other segment on the HowTo page.
 We won't strip this chair down to the frame and in fact most pieces don't need to be.
 Often a spring and webbing job will last more than one or two recoverings.
 If you are doing upholstery professionally, remember that you need to get paid for your work.
 Most clients want a firm price and an order written up in advance so you need to be clear about what needs to be done.
 Generally, you can tell if springs need to be retied by simply running your hand over the seat and pushing down on the front of the seat (especially on a loose cushion piece).
 If the springs are really uneven or the seat is mushy they may need to be retied.
 Many pieces don't have coil springs at all and may only need extra padding if you can feel the springs.

 Strip off the bottom cloth (cambric) and outside back and outside arms from the bottom up.
 You may want to use the padding again.
 Loosen the inside arm and back material where it comes through the frame.
 Measure for inside pieces.
 We often use "stretcher", that is, a scrap material sewn to the bottom or back of the fabric pieces in order to get a better cut.
 For example if you need 30" for an inside arm but at least 3" won't show you can add stretcher and be able to split both arms out of a 54" width of material.
 You can see that this saves a considerable amount of fabric waste on some jobs.
 For a tight seat chair like this one you must make sure the stretcher won't show when someone sits in it.